< Engagement Rings & Weddings / Engagement Ring Styles

 - She brings a sharp eye and editorial voice to OND’s photoshoots, features, Q+As, shopping guides, and red carpet coverage—and styles her own natural diamonds through 13 distinctive ear piercings.

-The Origin of the Cushion Cut Engagement Ring
+The Origin of Cushion Cut Engagement Rings

 Modern cushion cut diamonds come in three main styles: brilliant, crushed ice, and antique (or old mine).
 Brilliant cushion cuts resemble traditional round brilliants and offer maximum sparkle.
 Crushed ice cushion cuts have numerous small facets that create a shimmering, almost frosty appearance.
 Antique cushion cuts, by contrast, feature larger facets that produce broad flashes of light and a romantic, vintage-inspired charm.